inoryy/inoryy.github.io/content/post/tensorflow2-deep-reinforcement-learning.md

 CPU times: user 994 ms, sys: 23.1 ms, total: 1.02 s
 ```

-As you can see, eager mode is behind static, and by default our model was indeed executed statically,
+As you can see, eager mode is behind static, and by default, our model was indeed executed statically,
-more or less matching the explicitly static execution.
+almost matching the explicitly static execution.

 ## Conclusion